 When I was about 10, my grandfather (an accomplished machinist in his day) gave me his slide rule.
 It was a professional grade, handheld device that quickly performed basic calculations using several etched numeric scales with a central slider.
 I was immediately captivated by its near-magical power.

-In high school, I received an early 4-function pocket calculator as a present.
+In high school, I received an early 4-function pocket calculator as a gift.
 Such devices were often called ‘electronic slide rules’.
 It was heavy, slow, and sucked battery power voraciously.
 I spent many long hours mesmerized by its operation.
-I scraped my pennies together to try to keep up with ever newer and more capable calculators, finally obtaining an early programmable model in 1977.
+I scraped my pennies together to try to keep up with ever newer and more capable calculators, finally obtaining an early programmable model in 1976.
 Handheld machines that ‘think’ were now my obsession.

-I read and watched many science fiction stories, and the ones that most fired my imagination were those that involved some sort of
+I read and watched many science fiction stories, and the ones that most fired my imagination were those that involved some sort of portable computation device.

-By the late 1970s, I was building and programming personal computers.
+By 1980, I was building and programming personal computers.
 These were assembled on an open board, using either soldering or wire wrap to surround an 8-bit microprocessor with support components.
 I always sought those chips with orthogonality in memory and register architecture.
 They offered the most promise for the unfettered fields on which contemporary AI languages roamed.
 I liked the COSMAC 1802 for this reason.
 It had 5,000 transistors; modern processors have several billion.
 The biggest, baddest, orthogonal processor was the 16- or 32-bit Motorola 68000, but it was too new and expensive, so I used its little brother, the 6809, which was an 8-bit chip that looked similar to a 68000 to the programmer.

 By the mid 1990s, Jeff Hawkins had created the Palmtm handheld computer.
 The processor he chose was a tiny, cheap version of the 68000 called the ‘DragonBall’.
 I don’t know which I found more compelling – this little wonder or the fact that it was designed by a neuroscientist.
 I finally had in my hand a device with the speed, memory, and portability to fulfill my AI dreams.